 Q: How will children learn math?

 A: Many people are concerned about how their children will learn arithmetic, or the “times tables.”
-Students at TRVS have many occasions to need math as they play and work at cooking, fundraising, arranging field trips, or running school clubs or little businesses.
+Students at TRVS have many occasions to need math as they play and work at cooking, fundraising, arranging field trips, or running school co-ops or little businesses.
 If they need it, they will eagerly learn it.
 An interesting article by Peter Gray cites research showing that practical math is learned best when it is NOT part of a required curriculum.

 The more esoteric topics that are usually included in the high school math curriculum such as algebra, geometry, trigonometry, and calculus have many fewer day-to-day applications, and so many fewer students will learn them.
 As an aside, many students at conventional schools don’t learn these topics either, or don’t remember them once they have passed their test.
 Students who are interested in certain science or engineering projects may have a reason to learn about sines, cosines, and integrals.
 When the time comes to apply to college, many students will learn enough algebra to do well on the SAT.
 An additional article by Peter Gray contains numerous stories of how children learn math without a required math curriculum.